-Golf is Mental review of PeakVision's GX5
+Golf Is Mental Review of PeakVision's GX5

 Despite getting emails on a daily basis with requests to write about golf gadgets or the next great golf idea, I don’t publish very many product reviews.
 To be blunt, there’s a lot of bad ideas out there.
 Since my blog will always remain an insightful and honest account of my thoughts, I don’t want to get bogged down with telling you not to bother with things you’ve probably never heard of anyway.